SchulteDev/SchulteDev/_data/career.md

   automatic retry mechanisms
 - Achieved 70% test coverage on 2,776 lines of code with 5-second test execution time using Dockertest for PostgreSQL integration
-- Implemented sophisticated database query optimizations and multi-threading for handling ~10 million record synchronizations
+- Implemented multi-threading for handling ~10 million record synchronizations
+- Optimization of database queries using SQL EXPLAIN and subsequent adjustments to table schemas and queries; this reduced SELECT times by up to 80%
 - Built robust error handling for Saloodo's inconsistent database schema (malformed JSON, incorrect types)
 - Owned complete software lifecycle: requirements engineering, design, development, monitoring, and